xnoproject/xnoapi/source/index.rst

 xnoapi documentation
 ====================

 XNO API is a Python package for retrieving financial data from multiple sources with a simple and intuitive interface.
+To sign up for API Key access, register free account at xbot.xno.vn

 Author: XNO API Team